danatron1/ButtplugKnight/ReadMe.md

 ## Debugging

-Some things have updated that may break this mod, mainly:

-* Lovense Connect is no longer being supported.
-Blame Lovense.
-As an alternative, use repeater mode.
-* Hollow Knight updated, which broke some mods.
-Until I get around to fixing it, downpatch to version 1.5.78.

-If it's still not working, try the usual debugging steps:

-* Ensure you're using Hollow Knight version 1.5.78 or earlier
+* Downpatch to Hollow Knight version 1.5.78 or earlier
 * Ensure VPNs are turned off.
 * Ensure the vibrator is turned on. (and seeking a connection if applicable)
-* If using lovense connect, ensure it's connected in the app before even looking at your PC.
+* If using lovense connect, stop!
+Use Intiface Central on mobile or a bluetooth dongle instead (see Requirements section for details).
 * Ensure the port number in Intiface Central is correct, it's set to Engine mode, and check other settings in the app (e.g. lovense connect)
 * Ensure you've started the server and clicked Start Scanning.
 * Ensure your vibrator appears in Intiface Central (and can be turned on via the slider) before opening Hollow Knight.